 Your Turn To Try Our Sweet Potato Chicken Pad Thai

-Sign up to join us on our January Whole30, and then go make this sweet potato chicken pad Thai!
+Go make this healthy sweet potato chicken pad Thai recipe!
 You will love the flavor combo and enjoy a new way to re-create Thai cuisine.
 Let us know how it goes by leaving a comment below.
 Also, take a photo and tag us on Instagram @realsimplegood, so we can check it out!
+Make sure to give us a follow if you don’t already – let’s stay connected!

 - 1 shallot, diced